 Recognizing this imperative, countries from around the world have shown unprecedented cooperation to combat piracy, particularly near the Gulf of Aden.
 In August 2009, the North Atlantic Treaty Organization commenced Operation Ocean Shield in the horn of Africa, where piracy increased close to 200 percent between 2007 and 2009.
 This effort built upon Operation Allied Protector and consisted of two standing maritime groups with contributions from allied nations.
 Although the efforts concentrate on protecting ships passing through the Gulf of Aden, they also renewed focus on helping countries, specifically Somalia, prevent piracy and secure their ports.
 Meanwhile, the United States helped establish Combined Task Force 151 to coordinate the various maritime patrols in East Africa.
 Other countries including Russia, India, China, Saudi Arabia, Malaysia, and South Korea, have also sent naval vessels to the region.

 At the same time, regional organizations have also stepped up antipiracy efforts.
-The Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia was the first such initiatives, and has been largely successful in facilitating information-sharing, cooperation between governments, and interdiction efforts.
+The Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia was the first of such initiatives, and has been largely successful in facilitating information-sharing, cooperation between governments, and interdiction efforts.
 And in May 2012, the European Union naval force launched its first air attack against Somali pirates' land bases, the first strike of its kind by outside actors to date.

 Like individual countries, international institutions have condemned piracy and legitimized the use of force against pirates.
 In June 2008, the UN Security Council unanimously passed Resolution 1816, encouraging greater cooperation in deterring piracy and asking countries to provide assistance to Somalia to help ensure coastal security.
 This was followed by Resolution 1846, which allowed states to use "all necessary means" to fight piracy off the coast of Somalia.
 In Resolution 1851, the UN Security Council legitimized the use of force on land as well as at sea to the same end.
 Outside the UN, watchdogs such as the International Maritime Bureau, which collects information on pirate attacks and provides reports on the safety of shipping routes, have proven successful in increasing awareness, disseminating information, and facilitating antipiracy cooperation.

 However, such cooperative efforts face several legal challenges.
-The United States has not ratified the UN Convention on the Law of the Sea (UNCLOS), which governs crimes, including piracy, in international waters.
+The United States has not ratified the UN Convention on the Law of the Sea, which governs crimes, including piracy, in international waters.
 More broadly, the international legal regime continues to rely on individual countries to prosecute pirates, and governments have been reluctant to take on this burden.
 Accordingly, many pirates are apprehended, only to be quickly released.
 In addition, many large commercial vessels rely on private armed guards to prevent pirate attacks, but the legal foundations governing such a force are shaky at best.

 National governments have redoubled efforts to bring pirates to justice as well.
 In 2010, the United States held its first piracy trial since its civil war, soon followed by Germany's first trial in over four hundred years.
 Other agreements have been established to try pirates in nearby countries like Kenya, such as the UNODC Trust Fund to Support the Initiatives of States to Counter Piracy of the Coast of Somalia, established in January 2010.
 Under the mandate of the Contact Group on Piracy off the Coast of Somalia, the fund aims to defray the financial capital required from countries like Kenya, Seychelles, and Somalia to prosecute pirates, as well as to increase awareness within Somali society of the risk associated with piracy and criminal activity.
 Future efforts to combat piracy should continue to focus on enhancing regional cooperation and agreements, strengthening the international and domestic legal instruments necessary to prosecute pirates, and addressing the root causes of piracy.